Quantum Chemistry and Schrödinger’s Equation

 \[ \hat{H}\Psi = E \Psi \tag{1}\]

-Multi-Resolution Analysis (MRA)
+Multi-Resolution Analysis

-One of the modern ways to solve it is by MRA.
-It is a bit straightforward how one can use MRA to solve the partial differential equation at Equation 1.
-Let us assume the potential energy function in the system of interest is \(\hat{V}=V(r)\) and now we will split the hamiltonian into the follwing parts
+How can one use MRA to solve the Equation 1?
+It is pretty straightforward in the language of MRA.
+Let us assume the potential energy function in the system of interest is \(\hat{V}=V(r)\) and now we will rearrange the Equation 1 as following

 \[\begin{align} \hat{H}\Psi &= E\Psi \\ \Rightarrow (\hat{T} + \hat{V})\Psi &= E\Psi \\ \Rightarrow (\hat{T} - E)\Psi &= -V\Psi \\ \Rightarrow \Psi &= -(\hat{T} - E)^{-1}V\Psi \\ \end{align}\]